 GPU: XFX Black Edition Double D RADEON R9 290 980MHz 4GB DDR5 DP HDMI 2XDVI Graphics Cards R9290AEDBD

-But in order to get the PSU to work you’ll need to bridge 2 wires from the main connector.
+But you’ll need to bridge 2 wires from the main connector to get the PSU to work.

 The Simple Method – What I Did